 AUD\$60,000 on achieving average daily gross production of 400 bopd over a continuous period of 3 months.

-AUD\$60,000 on achieving average daily gross production of 600 termination.
+AUD\$60,000 on achieving average daily gross production of 600 bopd over a continuous period of 3 months.

-Termination: The contract may be terminated by either the Company or Mr

-McGann by providing three months' notice in writing, with Mr McGann being entitled to the salary up to and including the date of
+Termination: The contract may be terminated by either the Company or Mr McGann by providing three months' notice in writing, with Mr McGann being entitled to the salary up to and including the date of termination.